 - Damaged caused to brain or eye or to the nerve cells.

 - Use of tobacco and alcohol.

 - Trouble in seeing colours and the brightness of colours.

 - The problem in identifying the differences between colours shades.

 There are certain tests available to diagnosis and to measure colour vision deficiency in a patient.
 Doctors can easily diagnose colour blindness by using the Ishihara Plate Test.

 Ishihara Plate test

 A test, which is most commonly used for routine colour vision screening.
 This is present in all eye clinics and in schools.
-There are totally 38 plates of circles, which are created by irregular colored dots using two or more colours.
+There are totally 38 plates of circles, which are created by irregular coloured dots using two or more colours.
 During this diagnosis, patients are asked to identify the number on a plate.

 This test is mainly used to detect and determines the type and severity of the colour blindness.